MNT-Software/looting-father-lion/README.md

 # MNT Summer Jam 2017 - Looting Father Lion
+## Unity version: 2017.1.0f3

-Repository for the game MTN Software are working on this summer (2017) :)
+Repository for the game MTN Software are working on this summer!